-Recently we needed one nights accommodation as a stop gap before moving into our new house.
-We always tend to book hotels through using comparison websites and on this occasion it just so happened that the Alton Towers Hotel was the cheapest on the day!
+We recently needed one nights accommodation as a stop gap before moving into our new house.
+We always tend to book hotels using comparison websites and on this occasion it just so happened that the Alton Towers Hotel was the cheapest on the day!

 We knew that the hotel was themed and whilst we wouldn’t be visiting the theme park or water park we knew L would love it!
 On arrival the parking was very straight forward and close to the hotel.
 There are VIP parking spots that I believe are reserved for those that booked the themed rooms.